dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/signalr.md

 ## Monitor server-side circuit activity

-Monitor inbound circuit activity using the `CreateInboundActivityHandler` method on <xref:Microsoft.AspNetCore.Components.Server.Circuits.CircuitHandler>.
+Monitor inbound circuit activity using the <xref:Microsoft.AspNetCore.Components.Server.Circuits.CircuitHandler.CreateInboundActivityHandler%2A> method on <xref:Microsoft.AspNetCore.Components.Server.Circuits.CircuitHandler>.
 Inbound circuit activity is any activity sent from the browser to the server, such as UI events or JavaScript-to-.NET interop calls.

 For example, you can use a circuit activity handler to detect if the client is idle: